Help

 How to identify the Request URI

 Go to the Live Traffic admin page.
 Find a legitimate request you need to whitelist and take its Request URI from the Request column.
-If your Request URI contains dynamic GET parameters like on the screenshot below, you may need to use a REGEX expression.
+If your Request URI contains dynamic GET parameters like in the screenshot below, you may need to use a REGEX expression.

 Request URIs on the Live Traffic page in the WordPress dashboard